bluemelov1/KomplRechnernetze/README.md

 # Complex internship: computer networks
 ## Motivation
-This internship aims to investigate the potential benefits for replacing VyOS, an open-source network operating system, with a NixOS configuration.
+This internship aims to investigate the potential benefits for replacing VyOS, an open-source network operating system, with a NixOS system based on one configuration file to build it.
 Background for this is that building VyOS is like fighting an uphill battle.
 The requirered packages and dependencies to build VyOS are endless and need a specialist to solve.
 NixOS on the other side has it advantages in its reproducibility of packages, which means that packages are isolated from another and have no dependencies on each other.
 The question to ask now is: can we use the advantages of NixOS and reproduce the functionality of VyOS with it?

 To resolve this we are going to analyse the networking functionality of VyOS.
 Then we derive 3 real world scenarios which include sub-functions of VyOS.
 These scenarios will then be build by using NixOS.
-To complete our proof-of-concept we will write a translator which converts a VyOS configuration, with the functinoality of the 3 scenarios, to the nixos configuration, so that afterwards both systems have the same scope of functions.
+To complete our proof-of-concept we will write a translator which converts a VyOS configuration, with the functionality of the 3 scenarios, to the nixos configuration, so that afterwards both systems have the same scope of functions.

 ## Background
 ### VyOS

 VyOS, a versatile network operating system and offers a wide range of use cases we will list some of them here.

-- VyOS supports various routing protocols such as OSPF, BGP, RIP, and static routing
+- VyOS supports various routing protocols such as OSPF, BGP, RIP
 - It supports VPN technologies including IPsec, OpenVPN, L2TP, and PPTP, enabling secure remote access and site-to-site connectivity
 - VyOS offers firewall functionality, allowing administrators to control traffic flow and enforce security policies
 - It supports Network Address Translation (NAT)
 - VyOS can function as a DHCP server, providing automatic IP addresses to client devices on the network.
 - The system supports Virtual LAN (VLAN) functionality, enabling network segmentation
-- VyOS supports IPv6.
-- The operating system offers high availability features such as VRRP (Virtual Router Redundancy Protocol), ensuring network resilience and redundancy.
+- The operating system offers high availability features such as VRRP (Virtual Router Redundancy Protocol), ensuring network resilience and redundancy
-- VyOS can be deployed on various hardware platforms, including physical servers, virtual machines, and cloud environments, providing flexibility and scalability.
+- VyOS can be deployed on various hardware platforms, including physical servers, virtual machines, and cloud environments, providing flexibility and scalability
-- It supports Multi-WAN load balancing and failover, distributing network traffic across multiple Internet connections for improved performance and reliability.
+- It supports Multi-WAN load balancing and failover, distributing network traffic across multiple Internet connections for improved performance and reliability
-- VyOS offers a command-line interface (CLI) and a web-based management interface, providing multiple options for configuration and administration.
+- VyOS offers a command-line interface (CLI) and a web-based management interface, providing multiple options for configuration and administration

 The full list of configuration options for VyOS can be found in the documentation:
 [https://docs.vyos.io/en/latest/configuration/index.html#configuration-guide](https://docs.vyos.io/en/latest/configuration/index.html#configuration-guide)